SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bug 4 — `retailPrice` missing from the `Product` interface in `lib/products.ts`
+## Bug 4 — `retailPrice` missing from the `Product` interface in `lib/products.ts`

 **File:** `lib/products.ts`

-The `Product` interface didn't include `retailPrice`, even though every product in `sample-products.json` has it.
-This meant TypeScript had no knowledge of the field anywhere the service was used, making it impossible to access or display the price safely.
+Every product in `sample-products.json` has a `retailPrice` field, but it wasn't defined in the `Product` interface.
+This meant TypeScript had no awareness of the field anywhere the service was used, so accessing or displaying the price safely wasn't possible.

-**Fix:** Added `retailPrice: number` to the interface.
+**Fix:** I added `retailPrice: number` to the interface.

 ```ts
 export interface Product {